qnzhou/mtet/README.md

 ## Technical details

-The following contains some technical details about the data structure design.
+The following section contains some technical details about the data structure design.
 It serves more like a note for developers, and it is not necessary to understand these details to use the library.

 ### Mirror index

-Mirror index is a small data structure that stores both tet-tet adjacency as well as the local vertex-vertex "mirror correspondence" between the two facet-adjacent tets, all in a 64-bit integer.
-It is motivated by the need of local mesh operations (e.g. edge collapse, split) which requires adjacent elements to be updated jointly.
+Mirror index is a small data structure that stores both tet-tet adjacency and the local vertex-vertex "mirror correspondence" between the two facet-adjacent tets, all in a 64-bit integer.
+It is motivated by the need for local mesh operations (e.g. edge collapse, split) which requires adjacent elements to be updated jointly.